How to add custom button, checkbox, combo box, image, tree-view.

 for Microsoft® Office

-Add-in Express Home > Toolbar Controls for Office > Online Guide > Adding controls to Outlook toolbar
+Add-in Express Home > Toolbar Controls for Microsoft Office > Online Guide > Adding controls to Outlook toolbar

 Create advanced command bar controls for Outlook